CaseyHaralson/pinkyring-server-template/README.md

 ## Project Structure
 The project is structured around the principals of the onion/hexagonal architecture.
+It uses npm workspaces to separate functionality into different packages.
 - https://jeffreypalermo.com/2008/07/the-onion-architecture-part-1/
 - https://en.wikipedia.org/wiki/Hexagonal_architecture_(software)

-Basically, the core package has no external dependencies and defines the interfaces that it will need implemented.
-These are services and core business logic that wouldn't change if there were infrastructrue changes.
+Basically, the **core package** has no external dependencies and defines the interfaces that it will need implemented.
+These are services and core business logic that wouldn't change if there were infrastructure changes.

-The infrastructure packages implement the interfaces defined in the core.
+The **infrastructure packages** implement the interfaces defined in the core.
 These packages give access to repositories, logging frameworks, etc.
 External dependencies will probably be utilized in these packages.

-The dependency container ties the core and infrastructure packages together.
+The **dependency container** ties the core and infrastructure packages together.
 This package knows everything about how things are tied together and can give different interface implementations based on environments or other rules.

-The apps packages expose the functionality of the project.
-These are things that have to run, like endpoint servers, or chron jobs.
+The **apps packages** expose the functionality of the project.
+These are things that have to run, like endpoint servers, event listeners, or chron jobs.
 They ask the dependency container for objects.

+## Getting Started
+Note: you will need docker installed.

+### Run Everything Locally
+1. Install dependencies:

+`npm install`

+2. Run the correct docker compose file:

+`npm run everything`

+### Development Mode